staq-software/passport-auth-staq/README.md

 * email: The email address the user used to register with your application
 * firstName: The user's first name
 * lastName: The user's last name

+## Contributing
+Feel free to open issues or pull requests!